casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The application context of the music project is in the realm of generating melodies for real time music improvisations in a cinematic style, such as film and game music.

+## Evalation mechanisms

+As a creative RNN is in its nature not trying to predict an accurate value such as a time series or classification, evaluation of creative RNN is in its nature

+- Approaches to evaluation taken in papers, with refs (.....).
+Magenta refs, Jaques et. al., other papers for magenta.

+- Note on explainable AI.

+For the purely generative models, evaluation is based on how well the RNN LSTM model has been able to learn general musical parameters.
+Note sequences were generated based on several different primers, which aimed at

+*Primer: Starting note*

+This examines what the AI generates freely when it does not try to match the musical characteristics of a specific melody.

+*Primer: Simple Major melody*

+This examines what the AI generates when it is fed a simple major melody, with two ascending steps and one step leading back ot the melody.
+It tests whether the melody is able:
+- to generate melodies in the major scale
+- imitate stepwise melody movement
+- use a leading note half step below the root note to lead back to the root note in melodic movements.

+*Primer: Simple Minor Melody.*

+This test is equivalent to the major melody, just in minor.
+It examines what the AI generates when it is fed a simple minor melody, with two ascending steps and one step leading back ot the melody.
+It tests whether the melody is able:
+- to generate melodies in the minor scale
+- imitate stepwise melody movement
+- use a leading note whole step below the root note to lead back to the root note in melodic movements.

+*Primer: Arpeggiated chord progression*

+This tests whether the model is able to capture arpeggiated chords, aka. individual chord notes in sequence, and chord progressions.

 ## Datasets